The Award

 Angela Clutton

-The winner of the Jane Grigson Trust award 2018 was:
+The winner of the Jane Grigson Trust Sous Chef Award 2018 was:

 Angela Clutton: The Vinegar Cupboard